lmiller1990/vue-testing-handbook/src/v3/setting-up-for-tdd.md

 Jest gives us good feedback.
 We can see the expected and actual result, as well as on which line the expectation failed.
 The test did fail, as expected.
 Revert `Greeting.vue` and make sure the test is passing again.

-## Using Vue 3 and the composition API
+## Using Vue 3 and the Composition API

-With the release of Vue 3 the composition API is built in and another way of building applications.
-One of the great advantages of using TDD or even having tests for a project is that those tests can still make sure that your original business logic still works when converting over to using the composition API.

-Using the above test you can actually setup the code using the composition API and still have passing test.
-If the test fails we can actually see that something is not working in the code as before.
-This is one of the super powers of having tests.

-Using the composition API we can change the component to the following and it will still pass:
+Vue 3 adds another API for building components - the Composition API.
+One sign of a good test is we avoid testing implementation details (how the code works) but instead focus on behavior (what the code does).
+Let's refactor the above component and see what happens.
+If the test still passes, we know it's testing the right things.
+If it fails, we could be testing an implementation detail

 ```ts
 <template>